mjdobbins12/bookmark_manager/README.md

 To set up the appropriate tales, connect to the database i 'psql' and run the SQL scripts in the 'db/migrations' folder in the given order.

+Create a test database in the same way.

 ### To run the BookmarkManager app:

 ```